vakabus/autotiling-rs/README.md

+> **NOTE:** Unless you know for sure, that you want this, check out [ammgws's original version](https://github.com/ammgws/autotiling-rs).
+This fork is just a personal customization of the original project.

 # autotiling-rs
 When used on sway (and possibly i3), this automatically alternates the container layout between horizontal and vertical for successive new containers.